Depression in men – Adon Health Skip to content

 • Increased need for control or perfection

-• Excessive workaholism
+• Excessive work ethic ("workaholism")

-• Increased alcohol or drug consumption
+• Increased alcohol or medication consumption

-• Loss of libido and erection problems
+• Loss of libido and erectile dysfunction

 • Physical complaints without a medical cause (e.g., back pain, stomach problems)

-What factors contribute to depression in men?
+What causes favor depression in men?

 • Chronic stress (professional, family, financial)